-If you don’t have the time or space for a whole vegetable patch, don’t fret.
+If you lack square meters, don’t fret.
+Try growing plants in containers if you have a small patio or balcony, or even window boxes failing that.
 Raised beds and planting tables make a great half-way option, while many plants, like strawberries and tomatoes, do brilliantly in containers or hanging baskets, with the added advantage of being further away from slugs.
 Lots of plants, like herbs and salad leaves, can also be grown in pots on a window sill.

 As a general rule, most seeds can be sown in April (although check the packet first), then it’s really just a case of watch and water.
 Regardless of age, there’s a simple, yet magical pleasure in witnessing a handful of tiny, dry seeds transform into something bountiful and delicious.